frank26080115/alpha-fairy/README.md

 Untested but theoretically can support: A7SM3, A9M2, A7M4A, A7RM4, A7C, A7M4, ZV-E10, ZV-1

-Other camera models that support the mobile version of the Imaging Edge Remote app might also work but it is even more difficult to accomplish.

 The fun part about this project for me is to create a usable user interface on a device with only two buttons plus an IMU.

 ## Main Features